Phases of $\mathcal{N}=1$ Quivers in $2+1$ Dimensions: Introduction

-The effective superpotential is expected to receive radiative corrections causing the classical moduli spaces to lift at the quantum level.\\\\ The rest of the paper is organised in the following way.
-In Section \ref{Review} we review some specific aspects of $\mathcal N=1$ gauge theories with different matter content, which are essential for the rest of the paper, including the IR behaviour of a pure $\mathcal{N}=1$ vector multiplet, a vector multiplet coupled to matter in the fundamental representation, and a vector multiplet coupled to matter in the adjoint representation.
-In Section \ref{Superpotential} we compute the effective superpotential for the $SU(2)\times SU(2)$ class of quivers and study its behaviour in some physiscally relevant asymptotic limits.
+The effective superpotential is expected to receive radiative corrections, and the classical moduli space is lifted at the quantum level.\\\\ The rest of the paper is organised in the following way: In Section \ref{Review} we review some specific aspects of $\mathcal N=1$ gauge theories with different matter contents, which are essential for the rest of the paper, including the IR behaviour of a pure $\mathcal{N}=1$ vector multiplet, a vector multiplet coupled to matter in the fundamental representation, and a vector multiplet coupled to matter in the adjoint representation.
+In Section \ref{Superpotential} we compute the effective superpotential for the $SU(2)\times SU(2)$ class of quivers and study its behaviour in some physically relevant asymptotic limits.
 This result will allow us to study the phase diagrams of these models which we will present in Section \ref{SUSU}.
 We then proceed with the study of the phase diagrams for $SU(2)\times U(2)$ models in Section \ref{SUU}.
 For this case we do not have the explicit effective potentials, so we try to do some reasonably looking assumptions about their vacuum structure close to the wall.
-In Section \ref{Dualities} we propose dualities involving quiver theories, as well as the adjoint SQCD.
-In section \ref{TimeReversalInvariantModels} we make some comments regarding the dynamics of quiver theories enjoin time reversal invariance.
+In Section \ref{Dualities} we propose certain dualities involving quiver theories, as well as the adjoint SQCD.
+In section \ref{TimeReversalInvariantModels} we make some comments regarding the dynamics of quiver theories enjoying time reversal invariance.
 Section \ref{Outlook} contains conclusions and future directions.